Meijer de Haan

-Meijer Isaac de Haan (Amsterdam, April 14, 1852 – Amsterdam, October 24, 1895) was a Dutch painter.
+Meijer Isaac de Haan (Amsterdam, 14 April 1852 – Amsterdam, 24 October 1895) was a Dutch painter.
 In French the name was written Meyer de Haan.

 Biography

 He was born into a successful Jewish family of bread and matzo bakers who held to conservative views of religion, music and art.
 His maternal grandfather was a rich fabric merchant who owned several residential buildings.

 An interest in fine art brought him to apprentice with the painter Petrus Franciscus Greive.
 In 1874, he was accepted into the Rijksacademie van beeldende kunsten at Amsterdam, but performed poorly.
 In 1880, one of his works was exhibited at the Paris Salon of that year.
 That same year, an illustration of de Haan's picture Een moeilijke plaats in de Talmoed appeared in the newspaper Eigen Haard, which generated much published discussion (not so much aesthetic as theological).
 He enjoyed some success in the Netherlands as a painter of Jewish genre works.
 In Amsterdam de Haan painted portraits and took on several pupils, including Joseph Jacob Isaacson, Louis Hartz and Baruch Lopes Leão de Laguna.